top of page

 Three micro-exercises to build intuition

-Hiring signal.
+1. Hiring signal.
 A candidate arrives with a glowing reference.
-A: your belief the candidate will succeed based on the rest of the packet.
-B: if the candidate is excellent, references like this are common.
-C: glowing references are also common for average candidates.
-D: do not over-update unless the reference speaks to unique, job-critical behavior with examples.
+A: Your belief the candidate will succeed based on the rest of the packet.
+B: If the candidate is excellent, references like this are common.
+C: Glowing references are also common for average candidates.
+D: Do not over-update unless the reference speaks to unique, job-critical behavior with examples.

-Investment headline.
+2. Investment headline.
 A stock jumps 5% on “breakthrough news.”
-A: your belief about the firm’s long-run earnings power.
-B: if true breakthroughs occur, a jump is expected.
-C: headlines labeled “breakthrough” appear weekly across the market; most do not change the base trajectory.
-D: unless A was already high, you log the news, not chase it.
+A: Your belief about the firm’s long-run earnings power.
+B: If true breakthroughs occur, a jump is expected.
+C: Headlines labeled “breakthrough” appear weekly across the market; most do not change the base trajectory.
+D: Unless A was already high, you log the news, not chase it.

-Health habit.
+3. Health habit.
 A single week of perfect sleep and diet makes you feel amazing.
-A: your belief the habit shift helps.
-B: if the habit works, feeling great is expected.
-C: short streaks often occur due to noise (lighter calendar, seasonal mood).
-D: extend the trial to four weeks before major conclusions.
+A: You believe the habit shift helps.
+B: If the habit works, feeling great is expected.
+C: Short streaks often occur due to noise (lighter calendar, seasonal mood).
+D: Extend the trial to four weeks before major conclusions.

 Quantifying without numbers